The 5 Narrowest Buildings in the World

 #2 The Wedge – Millport, Scotland, United Kingdom

-The insanely narrow "Wedge" in Millport, Scotland
+The exceedingly narrow "Wedge" in Millport, Scotland

 photography by: Finlay Fraser/ geograph.org.uk